 Whether you are an aspiring citizen scientist, or a business owner looking for an opportunity to support our local maritime heritage, we will be able to effectively link you to an appropriate project, sponsorship opportunity, or volunteer effort!
 By providing time, energy, and monetary support, local communities and individuals alike can play a significant part in the success and expansion of the many important initiatives of CCE’s Marine Program.
 One of the best ways that you can support these initiatives is by becoming an official Back to the Bays member!

 2015 was the 30th Anniversary of CCE's Marine Program.
 In celebration, we launched our 30 Ways to Give Back to the Bays Campaign.
 This year, we are planning more unique opportunities for you to connect to our bays by learning about, getting involved, and enjoying aspects of our marine environment.
-Click here to view our 2016 Ways to Give Back to the Bays Listing is COMING SOON!
+Our 2017 Ways to Give Back to the Bays Listing is COMING SOON!
 Please stay tuned!

 Through our Back to the Bay Initiative you will have up-close and hands-on opportunities to see what CCE's scientists and educators are doing year round to give Back to the Bays.
 If you'd rather just provide support for our efforts, giving opportunities will allow you to contribute to this important work and help us ensure the marine environment that we all value and depend on as part of our lives here in Suffolk County is able to be enjoyed by future generations.